johnbrumley/desma158/day-2.md

 What assumptions is Unity making about it's userbase and the engine itself?

 What are some critiques of this demo?
-# Rollaball as a platform
+# Roll-a-ball as a platform

 Consider the basic components that define the base game?